BasicMap/interactive-vis-a3/README.md

-Faith Do, git CS333: Professor Jessica Hullman<br>
+Faith Do, CS333: Professor Jessica Hullman<br>
 Interactive visualization of a dataset using D3 library<br>
 Dataset in the 'data/' folder was downloaded from Human Mortality Dataset (HMD).
 I do not claim ownership over this dataset only the code to create a visualization in this repository.<br>